sunye23/UnSeg/README.md

 ```
 ## 6. Evaluation

 For the DeepLabv1 evaluation, we mainly employ the code provided by [MCTFormer](https://github.com/xulianuwa/MCTformer).
 You should follow the work to prepare the weights and environments.
 We also provide the code and the script under the eval dir.
-You could use the command below:
+You could the command following:
 ```Shell
 bash eval/run_seg.sh
 ```